PSMRI/Admin-API/README.md

 3. Run the spring server with local configuration `mvn spring-boot:run -DENV_VAR=local`

 ## Installation
 This service has been tested on Wildfly as the application server.
-To install the admin module, follow these steps:
+To install the admin module, kindly refer to Installation Guide for [API Repository](https://piramal-swasthya.gitbook.io/amrit/developer-guide/development-environment-setup/installation-instructions/for-api-repositories) for guidance.

 ## Usage
 All the features have been exposed as REST endpoints.